melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ### Create JavaScript objects using external functions

-We have already explored one approach to creating JavaScript object literals by using [`Js.t` values and the `bs.obj` extension](#using-jst-objects).
+We have already explored one approach for creating JavaScript object literals by using [`Js.t` values and the `bs.obj` extension](#using-jst-objects).

-In addition to that approach, Melange offers the `bs.obj` attribute, which can be used in combination with external functions to create JavaScript objects.
+Melange additionally offers the `bs.obj` attribute, which can be used in combination with external functions to create JavaScript objects.
 When these functions are called, they generate objects with fields corresponding to the labeled arguments of the function.

 If any of these labeled arguments are defined as optional and omitted during function application, the resulting JavaScript object will exclude the corresponding fields.
-This feature allows for runtime object creation with dynamic selection of the subset of fields to include.
+This allows to create runtime objects and control whether optional keys are emitted at runtime.

 For example, assuming we need to bind to a JavaScript object like this: